em7/cl-cookbook/dynamic-libraries.md

   :python-type "c_char_p")
 ~~~

-This part defines types `callback` and `char-buffer`, in all three languages - C, Python and Common Lisp.
-C and Python types are `void *`.
-Common Lisp type has a proper function prototype. `sb-alien:*` means pointer, so `:callback` is a pointer to function, the result type of which is `void`, and which takes two parameters, a `c-string` and a `char *` (SB-Alien differentiates between a string and a pointer to a character).

-`:char-buffer` type is a `char *` in all three languages.
+This section defines the types `callback` and `char-buffer` in C, Python, and Common Lisp.
+The C and Python types for both are `void*` and `char*`, respectively.
+The Common Lisp type for callback specifies a function prototype: a pointer to a function that returns `void` and takes two parameters, a `c-string` and a pointer to a `char`.
+The `sb-alien:*` indicates a pointer, so `:callback` is a pointer to a function.
+The `:char-buffer` type represents a `char*` in all three languages.

 ~~~lisp
 (define-enum-type error-type "err_t"